firstbatchxyz/firstbatch-sdk/readme.md

 ## Support

-For any issues or queries contact `support@firstbatch.com`.
+For any issues or queries contact `support@firstbatch.xyz`.

 ## Resources